X

 Nicho's H2H points fantasy baseball waiver wire pickups for pitchers in Week 5 (2025) -- April 28 - May 4.
 Free-agent pitchers to add in points leagues.

-Entering Week 5, we will be a little over one month into the MLB season, which is crazy!
-It's a good time for fantasy managers to diagnose where their roster stands, identify areas to improve it, and bolster it with high-upside players that can bring value down the stretch.
+Entering Week 5, we will be a little over one month into the MLB season, which is wild!
+It's a good time for fantasy managers to diagnose where their roster stands, identify areas to improve it, and bolster it with high-upside players who can bring value down the stretch.
 We have sufficient data available at this point in the season, so we don't need to rely on spring training results or 2024 production.
 To check out our previous weeks' recommendations, check out last week's column to see how we did, and check their availability in your leagues, as most are still rostered in less than 50 percent of leagues and had great outings last week!

 In this weekly column, we discuss pitchers owned in less than 50 percent of leagues with strong Week 5 matchups and have the upside to stay on your roster in the long run.
-This article will discuss a handful of southpaws that deserve a deeper look.
+This article will discuss a handful of southpaws who deserve a deeper look.
 We have provided some good recommendations over the past four weeks and hope you've been following along to reap the benefits!
 In the fantasy world, things are constantly evolving, and it's on us at RotoBaller to provide you with the information you need to keep that competitive edge over your league mates.

 Keep following @RotoBallerMLB and me, @NichoRoessler, on X for more league-winning content.
 Best of luck this week, and let's keep swinging for the fences!